 If you’re about to invest in a salesperson, a website, advertising, a tradeshow, a CRM or some other costly business development activity, consider engaging a Fractional CMO before you begin.

 A CMO’s first responsibility is to ensure you’re clear on your business objectives and to make sure you have a plan for how you’ll achieve your goals.
 A CMO helps you invest wisely so you avoid getting sold on fad tactics or distracted by wasteful busy work.

-A Chief Marketing Officer (CMO) serves alongside the president or GM as a co-entrepreneur and/or member of the executive team.
-They are responsible for creating and refining a company’s sales, marketing or more accurately their commercialization system.
-However, few small businesses can justify a full-time CMO.
+A Chief Marketing Officer (CMO) serves alongside the President, COO, CFO or GM as a co-entrepreneur and/or member of the executive team.
+They are responsible for creating and performance-optimizing your sales and marketing program to maximize ROI and earnings growth.

-A fractional CMO splits their time between several companies to fulfil this strategic role cost-effectively.
+A Fractional CMO splits their time between several companies to fulfil this strategic role cost-effectively.
 Of course, cost-effective is a relative term that depends on your situation and growth objectives.
-The more you invest in growth, the greater your risk and need for strategic support.
+The more you invest in growth, the greater your risk and need for strategic direction and support.

 Your Fractional CMO becomes your partner in business development.
 You engage them in a part-time or fractional capacity to help guide program set-up and optimization.
 The size of the fraction depends on your goals, but a typical CMO engagement ranges from 2 to 20+ hours a week .
 Your CMO may work on-site, virtually or some combination of the two to help you and your team design, build and grow your business.
 For a more detailed introduction, please read our article Do I Need A Fractional CMO?